Josh Harrison: Chicago Cubs

 The Chicago Cubs selected Harrison in the sixth round (191st overall) of the 2008 MLB draft.
 He became the first Bearcat drafted in the first ten rounds since Kevin Youkilis was taken in the eighth round of the 2001 draft by the Boston Red Sox.

-In 2008 and 2009, Harrison made three stops in the Cubs’ farm system: Class A- Boise Hawks, Class A Peoria Chiefs, and Class A+ Daytona Cubs.
+In 2008 and 2009, Harrison made three stops in the Cubs’ farm system: Low–A Boise Hawks, Single–A Peoria Chiefs, and High–A Daytona Cubs.